60 plus Recipe: Low Fat, Low Sugar

-As people age there is a tendency for them to take less exercise and for their body weight to decrease.
-This starts a vicious circle of loss of appetite and tiredness followed by less exercise and loss of muscle and bone tissue leading to the inability to take more exercise.
+As people age there is a tendency for them to take less exercise and for their muscle to be replaced by fat.
+This starts a vicious circle of tiredness followed by less exercise and loss of muscle and bone tissue leading to the inability to take more exercise.

 This must be counteracted by a programme of exercise.
 There have now been many medical studies, including information from astronauts spending long periods in space, which show that only exercise that puts sufficient stress on the bone will maintain bone weight and muscle strength.
 If you don't use it you'll lose it!

-Regular exercise and the food combining diet should ensure that illness is not so severe, and recovery from illness or injury is more rapid.
+Regular exercise and this diet should ensure that any illness is not so severe, and recovery from illness or injury is more rapid.

 This diet should minimize the risk of developing diabetes and other age related digestive disorders.
 It also helps to maintain the natural hormone levels in the body.